On Hypersurfaces of $\mathbb{H}^2\times\mathbb{H}^2$: Proof of Theorem

-where $\alpha_3$ is constant.
-This means that $C$ is constant on each connected component of the open set $\Omega_1$.
-Thus, by the continuities of function $C$, the mean curvature $H$ and the scalar curvature $\rho$, we know that these three functions are constant on $M$.
-By Remark \ref{rem:2.1} and \eqref{eqn:2.6}, $M$ also has constant principal curvatures, then Theorem \ref{thm:1.2} follows from Theorem \ref{thm:1.1}.
+where $\alpha_3$ is constant on $\Omega_1$.
+From the fact that $\rho$ is constant on $\Omega$, it follows that $C$ is constant on each connected component of the open set $\Omega_1$.
+Thus, by the continuity of function $C$, the mean curvature $H$ and the scalar curvature $\rho$, we know that these three functions are constant on $M$.
+By Remark \ref{rem:2.1} and \eqref{eqn:2.6}, $M$ also has constant principal curvatures, then Theorem \ref{thm:1.3} follows from Theorem \ref{thm:1.1}.

-\section{Proofs of Theorems \ref{thm:1.3}--\ref{thm:1.5}}
+\section{Proofs of Theorems \ref{thm:1.4}--\ref{thm:1.6}}